nextflow-io/nextflow/docs/metrics.md

 (metrics-page)=

-# Metrics
+# Understanding task resource metrics

-This section details how the resource usage metrics from the {ref}`Execution report <execution-report>` are computed.
+This tutorial explains how the resource usage metrics from the {ref}`Execution report <execution-report>` are computed.

 ## CPU Usage